 SL-C Manual: Interior

 The dash is commonly attached to the chassis with small button head screws in tapped holes in the aluminum on the outside tabs (as shown in the photo) and also in the middle behind where the middle switch panel goes.
 To fit the dash you will need to trim the fiberglass to fit around the front roll cage bars.
-If you are using the factory A pillar covers you can trim the entire ends of the dash as the A pillar covers replace these.
+Carefully trim the dash so it can slide into the body opening from the interior side.
+Save the trimmed piece so you can use it later after it has been trimmed to re-insert into the opening by the front roll hoop.
+If you are using the factory A pillar covers you can use the bottom portion of them as a template to trim the dash.
 Also check clearance around the steering column.
 Depending on how you want to cover your dash, make sure you have extra clearance to take into account the covering material.
 The picture below shows the front edge of the dash padded with thin high density foam.
 This padding may be required in some jurisdictions.